 - Take FINC311 before you begin your internship.
 FINC311 is a prerequisite for FINC364.
 You must have completed it with a grade of C- or better BEFORE you begin your internship.

 - Complete the Discovery Learning-Internship Agreement.
-Once you have signed it and obtained your on-site supervisor’s signature, take it to 306 Purnell Hall to obtain the required signature of Mr. Detwiler, Finance Student Advisor.
+Once you have signed it and obtained your on-site supervisor’s signature, take it to 306 Purnell Hall to obtain the required signature of Mr. Detwiler, Senior Instructor.

 - Once the form has been completed and all signatures have been obtained, the department will register you for FINC364 Finance in Practice (3 credits).
 You will be registered for the course in the semester in which your internship ends.
 If your internship is served during the summer, you will be registered for FINC 364 in the following fall semester.